Technology & Science Education

 • Repair/maintenance of school science equipment.

-• Design/Fabrication of standard school science equipment.
+• Design/fabrication of standard school science equipment.

 • Production of Primary Science and Mathematics Kits.